mightymetrika/puncture/README.md

 <!-- badges: end -->

 The goal of puncture is to implement a bootstrap-based analysis method.
-The method implements the following algorithm for each bootstrap
+The base method implements the following algorithm for each bootstrap
 iteration:

 - Generate a missingness pattern using the specified